Stefania Constantini: 2017–18 season

+2018–19 season

 With Diana Gaspari stepping away from the women's team, Constantini was promoted to third on the Italian rink, with Veronica Zappone taking over as skip for the 2018–19 season.
 Romei moved up to play second while Frederica Ghedina and Elena Dami were added at lead and alternate, respectively.
 The team remained in the A Division at the 2018 European Curling Championships but finished in last with a 2–7 record.
 This relegated Italy to the B Division for the 2019 event, meaning they wouldn't qualify for the 2019 World Women's Curling Championship.
 Despite their result, Constantini was still of junior age and once again skipped the Italian women's rink at the 2019 World Junior-B Curling Championships.
 Her team finished with a 3–3 record, not enough to advance to the final eight playoff round.
 Two months later, in March 2019, Constantini skipped Team Italy at the 2019 Winter Universiade where her team finished in last with a 2–7 record.

 By finishing last at the 2018 edition, the Zappone rink was relegated to the B Division of the 2019 European Curling Championships, where they would need to finish in the top two to promote themselves back into the A Division and earn a spot in the 2020 World Qualification Event.
 Through the round robin, the team suffered two defeats en route to a second-place finish in the group, only behind Turkey's Dilşat Yıldız who handed the Italian's one of their two losses.
 Team Zappone faced Hungary's Dorottya Palancsa in the semifinal and won the game 9–4, earning themselves a spot in the final where they would go against the Turkish side.
 The Italian's opened up a comfortable lead through the first five ends, which they rode to a 5–2 victory over Turkey and a gold medal in the B Division.
 Their win secured their spot in the World Qualification Event in January 2020, where two countries would qualify for the 2020 World Women's Curling Championship.
 The team finished 6–1 through the round robin, only losing to the unbeaten South Korean team of Gim Un-chi.
 They then faced Gim's rink in the first qualification game, where South Korea made a comeback in the second half of the game to beat the Italians 6–5.
 They then faced Yıldız's Turkish rink in the second qualification game for the final spot in the World Championship, which they won 8–4.
 Unfortunately, the World Championship was cancelled due to the COVID-19 pandemic.
 In her last year of junior eligibility, Constantini's junior rink finished the 2019 World Junior-B Curling Championships with a 5–1 record.